Penca53/DarkRiftLibrary-MLAPI/README.md

 // Basic Tags class
 public static class Tags
 {
-    public static readonly ushort HouseMeasurements = 0;
+    public static readonly ushort House = 0;
-    public static readonly ushort HouseInhabitants = 1;
-    public static readonly ushort HouseAll = 2;
 }
 ```

-## Running the tests
+## Documentation

 **Serialization**
-  - `SerializeOptional(DarkRiftWriter, int)` Method where you have to code what you want to be serialized.
+  - `SerializeOptional(DarkRiftWriter, int)` Used to serialize data depending on the `tag` condition.
-  - *Extensions*
+  - *Extensions* (which call `SerializeOptional(DarkRiftWriter, int)`)
-    - `DarkRiftWriter.Write(SyncObject, int)` Method that serializes the SyncObject using a tag.
+    - `DarkRiftWriter.Write(ISync sync, bool sendTypeID = false)` Serializes `sync` using the default tag (-1) and it has the condition to send the `TypeID`.
+    - `DarkRiftWriter.Write(ISync sync, int tag, bool sendTag = false, bool sendTypeID = false)` Serializes `sync` using the `tag`, it has the condition to send the `Tag` and has the condition to send the `TypeID`.
+    - `DarkRiftWriter.Write(ISync sync, ExtraSyncData extraSyncData, int tag = -1)` Serializes `sync` using the `tag`, it has the condition **enum** `extraSyncData` where you can choose the extra data to send.

 **Deserialization**
- - `DeserializeOptional(DarkRiftReader, int)` Method where you have to code what you want to be deserialized.
+ - `DeserializeOptional(DarkRiftReader, int)` Used to deserialize data depending on the `tag` condition.
- - *Extenstions*
+ - *Extenstions* (which call `DeserializeOptional(DarkRiftReader, int)`)
-   - `DarkRiftReader.ReadSerializable<SyncObject (Child class)>(DarkRiftReader, int)` Method that deserializes the reader and casts it into the class you choose.
-   - `DarkRiftReader.ReadSerializable<SyncObject (Parent class)>(DarkRiftReader, int)` Method that deserializes the reader and casts it into a SyncObject class and uses `TypeID` (which is a SyncObject field) to use the correct deserializer.
-After this you can cast the SyncObject to the type you want (You can use the `TypeID` to choose the correct cast).
+   - `ISync ReadSerializable()` Deserializes the message into a new instance of a type written in the message (which has to implement ISync) and as tag it uses the one written in the message or -1 if there isn't (default).
+   - `T ReadSerializable<T>()` Deserializes the message into a new instance of the type given (which has to implement ISync) and as tag it uses the one written in the message or -1 if there isn't (default).
+   - `ISync ReadSerializable(int tag)` Deserializes the message into a new instance of a type written in the message (which has to implement ISync) and as tag it uses the parameter `tag`.
+    `T ReadSerializable<T>(int tag)` Deserializes the message into a new instance of a type given (which has to implement ISync) and as tag it uses the parameter `tag`.

+   - `ReadSerializable(DarkRiftReader reader)` Deserializes the message and updates the given instance (which has to implement ISync) and as tag it uses the one written in the message or -1 if there isn't (default).
+   - `ReadSerializable(DarkRiftReader reader, int tag)` Deserializes the message and updates the given instance (which has to implement ISync) and as tag it uses the parameter `tag`.

 **Extras**
-`SyncObject` has 2 fields: `ID` which is a unique number that starts from 1. `TypeID` which stores the ID of the child class.
-If you call the DarkRift `Serializer/Deserializer`, it will call also the Optional `Serializer/Deserializer` with tag `-1`.
+`ISync` has 1 property: `TypeID` which stores the ID of the type of the class.
+You have to assign one unique number to each class that implements `ISync` so that when you will read a message without knowing the type to cast to, the library will use the `TypeID` written in the message to return the correct **Type**. **NOTE**: if you know the type everytime you receive a message, then you can don't use `TypeID` and choose to not send it to slightly reduce the bandwidth!

 ## Built With

-- .NET Standard 2.0
+- .NET Framework 4.7.2
 - [DarkRift 2](https://darkriftnetworking.com/DarkRift2)

 ## License